WycliffeAssociates/CRMWebResourceDeploy/README.md

 A utility to upload and create web resources to dynamics crm

 # Desciption
-Uploading multiple web resources to dynamics crm is a bit of a hassel and gets even more difficult if you want to do so in a CD pipleline.
+Uploading multiple web resources to dynamics crm is a bit of a hassle and gets even more difficult if you want to do so in a CD pipleline.
 So I wrote this piece of software to upload all of the resources in a folder (or set of folders) in order to integrate with our internal build pipeline.